Félix Hernández: Minor leagues

 In 2003, Hernández pitched to a 7–2 mark for the Class A Everett AquaSox and Wisconsin Timber Rattlers.
+He was dubbed "King Felix" by the U.S.S.
+Mariner blog in his first season in the United States.

-He was named the Mariners' minor league pitcher of the year in 2004, a season that also saw him make an appearance in the Futures Game.
-He started the 2004 season with the Inland Empire 66ers in the California League before being promoted to the Double-A San Antonio Missions.
+Hernández was named the Mariners' minor league pitcher of the year in 2004, a season that also saw him pitch in the All-Star Futures Game.
+He started the season with the Inland Empire 66ers in the California League before being promoted to the Double-A San Antonio Missions.
 He finished a combined 14–4 with a 2.95 ERA and 172 strikeouts in 1491/3 innings pitched.

-Hernández was dubbed "King Felix" by the U.S.S.
-Mariner fan blog in 2003.

-At the beginning of 2005, Baseball America listed Hernández as the best pitching prospect in baseball and the second-best overall prospect behind future Hall of Famer Joe Mauer.
+At the beginning of 2005, Baseball America named Hernández the best pitching prospect in baseball and the second-best overall prospect behind future Hall of Famer Joe Mauer.
 In 2005, Hernández posted a 9–4 record with a league-leading 2.25 ERA and 100 strikeouts in 88 innings for the Triple-A Tacoma Rainiers.
 He was selected for the Triple-A All-Star Game but did not participate due to injury.
-He was also named the PCL Rookie of the Year and PCL Pitcher of the Year.
+He was also named the Pacific Coast League (PCL) Rookie of the Year and Pitcher of the Year.

-2005 season
+2005 season: MLB debut

 Soon after returning from his injury, Hernández was called up to the major leagues by the Mariners.
 He made his debut on August 4, 2005, in a 3–1 loss in a road game against the Detroit Tigers.
 At 19 years, 118 days, he was the youngest pitcher to appear in the majors since José Rijo in 1984.
 Hernández earned his first major league win in his next outing on August 9, pitching eight shutout innings in a 1–0 victory at home over the Minnesota Twins.
 Over his first several starts, he registered a streak of 112 batters faced before he allowed his first extra-base hit, a double by Jermaine Dye of the Chicago White Sox.
 In 12 starts, Hernández posted a 4–4 record with 77 strikeouts and a 2.67 ERA.
 With 84 1/3 innings pitched, he exhausted his rookie eligibility.

-After the season, he became the focus of a disagreement over the possibility of his pitching in the 2006 World Baseball Classic.
-Although Hernández was placed on a provisional roster by the Venezuela national team, the Mariners objected, citing his earlier injury and expressing concern about the stress on his arm from adding this competition to the demands of a full season in the major leagues at such a young age.
+After the season, Hernández became the focus of a disagreement over the possibility of his pitching in the 2006 World Baseball Classic.
+Although he was placed on a provisional roster by the Venezuela national team, the Mariners objected, citing his earlier injury and expressing concern about the stress on his arm from adding this competition to the demands of a full season in the major leagues at such a young age.
 Their appeal to the WBC technical committee was eventually upheld.

-When he arrived in the major leagues, Hernández was given uniform number 59.
+When he debuted in the major leagues, Hernández was given uniform number 59.
 In 2006, he switched to number 34, the same number Freddy García (since traded to the Chicago White Sox) had worn as a Mariner.